-If the terms of a financial asset are modified, the Bank assesses whether cash flows related to such modified asset significantly differ.
+If the terms of a financial asset are modified, the Bank assesses whether cash flows resulted from modified asset considerably different.
 If the cash flows are substantially different (referred to as 'substantial modification'), then the contractual rights to cash flows from the original financial asset are deemed to have expired.
-In this case, the original financial asset was derecognized, and a new financial asset was recognized at fair value plus any eligible transaction costs.
+In this case, the original financial asset is derecognised and a new financial asset is recognised at fair value plus any eligible transaction costs.
 Any fees received as part of the modification are accounted for as follows:

-- fees that are considered in determining the fair value of the new asset and fees that represent reimbursement of eligible transaction costs are included in the initial measurement of the asset; and - other fees are included in profit or loss as part of the gain or loss on derecognition.
+- resuted in determination of the fair value of the new asset less comssion fees which represent transaction costs are included in the initial measurement of the asset; and - other fees are included in profit or loss as part of the gain or loss on derecognition.